 - In 1930 the Stag Public House provided a place to catch up on local news.
 Wm.
 Nicholson is listed as running the place in the 1930 directory.

 - In the Cemetery on Honington Road is a memorial to the father of Stan LAUREL of Laurel and Hardy.
 Stan's father lived in the village for a short time with his daughter Olga who kept the pub in West St (now a private house).
 Stan and Ollie visited the village on a couple of occasions and it is still visited by fans of theirs.
-[Yvonne PARKER, 2004]
+Thank you, [Yvonne PARKER, 2004]

 - Thomas PACY was lord of the manor here under Henry VI.